mohit-bhandari45/Accredian-backend-task/readme.md

 ```

 ### **ENV Variables**
+Make a .env file in the root directory.
 Add your SQL database username, password and database name to it.
 With that add your Email and Password.
 ```
 DATABASE_URL=mysql://USER:PASSWORD@HOST:PORT/DATABASE